Domain decomposition for entropic unbalanced optimal transport: Domain decomposition for unbalanced optimal transport

 and by applying Theorem \ref{theorem:existence-global-solution} we conclude optimality of $\hat{\pi}$ for the primal problem \eqref{eq:unbalanced-problem} and $(\hat{\alpha}, \hat{\beta})$ for the dual problem \eqref{eq:dual-problem}.
 This argument can be made for any cluster point $\hat{\pi}$, which therefore all must coincide, and thus the whole sequence of iterates converges to this limit. \end{proof}

 \begin{remark}[Unbalanced domain decomposition needs just one partition] In domain decomposition for balanced optimal transport, the two partitions $\partA$ and $\partB$ are required to satisfy a certain joint connectivity property to guarantee convergence (see e.g. \cite[Definition 4.10]{BoSch2020}).
 No such property is required for the unbalanced variant, since the $Y$-submarginal $\nu_{-J}$ allows communication between the different subproblems, ensuring the consistency of the $Y$-cell duals upon convergence (cf.~\eqref{eq:cluster-cell-duals}).
-However, numerically we still observe a benefit of using two staggered partitions as in \cite{BoSch2020}. \end{remark}
+However, numerically we still observe a benefit of using two staggered partitions as in \cite{BoSch2020}, see Section \ref{sec:one-partition} for more details. \end{remark}